SCH-INIT/otp-relay/README.md

 > **Warning**
 > `update.sh` is the legacy full-sync path.
 The normal portal-branch flow is GitHub edit/push → self-hosted runner → deploy scripts copy changed files into `/opt/otp-relay`.
 > Do not treat `/opt/otp-relay` as a git working copy; it is the live application directory.
+See [UPDATE-PIPELINE.md — Operational rules](./UPDATE-PIPELINE.md#16-operational-rules).

 `update.sh` automatically detects changes to systemd unit files and re-copies them to `/etc/systemd/system/`, so unit changes deploy without manual steps.